MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/manage-external-access.md

 Usare l'accesso esterno quando:

-- Sono presenti utenti in domini esterni che devono chattare.
-Ad esempio, Rob@contoso.com e Ann@northwindtraders.com stanno lavorando a un progetto insieme ad altri nei domini contoso.com e northwindtraders.com.
+- You have users in external domains who need to chat.
+For example, Rob@contoso.com and Ann@northwindtraders.com are working on a project together along with some others in the contoso.com and northwindtraders.com domains.

 - Si vuole che gli utenti dell'organizzazione usino Teams per contattare persone in specifiche aziende esterne all'organizzazione.